NoridelHerron/NoridelHerron/README.md

 ## 🔍 About Me

-I’m a Computer Engineering student passionate about **RTL design, verification, and computer architecture**.
-I built a custom **5-stage pipelined RISC-V CPU** from scratch in VHDL, featuring full hazard detection, stalling/forwarding, and jump/branch execution.
+I’m a Computer Engineering student driven by a passion for **problem solving** — and CPU design has been the perfect playground to exercise that skill.
+I built a custom **5-stage pipelined RISC-V CPU** from scratch in VHDL, featuring **full hazard detection, stalling/forwarding, and jump/branch execution**.
+Through this, I discovered a deep interest in **RTL design, verification, and computer architecture**, which continue to shape my learning journey.

-Now I’m developing a more advanced **Superscalar CPU with dual-issue execution**, modular control logic, and instruction-level parallelism.
+Now I’m developing a more advanced **Superscalar CPU** with dual-issue execution, modular control logic, and instruction-level parallelism.
 I also started the **LearnToBuildCPU refactor project** — an educational rewrite of my original pipeline CPU to help learners understand HDL design through modular, readable VHDL and Verilog code.

-My workflow centers around **randomized testbenches (20K–100K tests), waveform debugging, and assertion-based verification**.
+My workflow centers around **randomized testbenches (5K–1M tests), waveform debugging, and assertion-based verification**.
 I enjoy turning self-driven learning into reusable tools for others.

 ---

 ## ⚡ Highlights
 ✅ Built a **5-stage pipelined RISC-V CPU** in VHDL with hazard detection, stall/forwarding, and branching.
-✅ Designed a **dual-issue Superscalar CPU** with advanced hazard handling, alignment, and large-scale verification for each module (20K–100K randomized tests).
+✅ Designed a **dual-issue Superscalar CPU** with advanced hazard handling, alignment, and large-scale verification for each module (10K–100K randomized tests).
 ✅ Created the LearnToBuildCPU refactor project — a modular, **multi-HDL** (VHDL, Verilog, SystemVerilog) rewrite aimed at new learners.
 ✅ Developed **reusable randomized testbench and waveform debugging** workflows for module- and system-level verification.

 ---

-**🔐 Why It’s Private (For Now)**

-In earlier posts, I mentioned keeping everything open and public — and that’s still my goal.
-However, after receiving thoughtful technical feedback, I’ve come to understand the importance of reviewing IP protection and licensing options before fully releasing certain designs.

-Because of this, I’ve decided to:
-- Refactor the work myself across multiple HDLs
-- Complete final verification and documentation
-- Ensure proper safeguards are in place for its reuse and attribution

-Once finalized, I plan to republish it openly, welcoming learners and collaborators back into the project with clearer structure and purpose.

----

 ## 🚧 Projects

 **Superscalar CPU – Completed to Scope** (Private) Explores instruction-level parallelism through dual-issue execution, advanced hazard detection, and modular stage design.
-All major components are integrated and verified with 20K–100K randomized test cases.
-Since I’ve implemented branching in previous CPU designs, I chose to pause before adding it here and instead focus on refactoring for reuse in future work, including my capstone.
+All major components are integrated and verified with 10K–100K randomized test cases.
+Hazard resolution is complete.
+I'm considering adding more pipeline stages, plus branching, flush, and jump once I finish other learning goals — including exploring direct-mapped, associative, 2-way, and 4-way caches.

-**LearnToBuildCPU – Refactor Project** – In Progress (Private) A clean, modular, and tri-language (VHDL, Verilog, SystemVerilog) redesign of my pipelined CPU.
-Includes guided tasks, documentation, and test infrastructure for learners and contributors.
-Currently private while undergoing refactoring and IP review.
+**LearnToBuildCPU – Refactor Project – In Progress** (Public) A clean, modular, and tri-language (VHDL, Verilog, SystemVerilog) redesign of my pipelined CPU.
+Includes guided tasks, documentation, waveform/test summaries, and test infrastructure for learners and contributors.
+While some parts are optimized and centralized, others are intentionally left modular or locally declared — offering room for exploration and hands-on refactoring.
+A VHDL version is synthesizable on FPGA; contributions using Verilog/SV are welcome.

 **Pipelined RISC-V CPU in VHDL** – Completed Implements a 5-stage Harvard pipeline (IF, ID, EX, MEM, WB) with hazard detection, stalling/forwarding logic, and jump/branch control.
 Verified with 5,000+ randomized test cases.
 This design served as the foundation for my later superscalar and refactor projects.